sixolet/phonotype/README.md

 * `B1` - Trigger on every beat-1 of a measure. `B2` triggers on every beat-2, etc.
 * `B1.E` - Trigger on the second sixteenth note of beat-1 of every measure.
 Also `B2.E`, `B1.&`, `B4.A`, and every combination like that.

+`EVERY`/ `EV` - 2 - Do every N beats

+1. Trigger every this number of beats.
+2. Offset, in beats.
+0 is guaranteed to be on a barline.

+`PROB` - 2 - Trigger chance

+1. Chance to pass the trigger
+2. Trigger to maybe pass

+`DUR` - 2 - Trigger to gate

+1. Trigger in
+2. Duration of gate

+`CDIV` - 2 - Clock divider

+1. Trigger in
+2. Ratio

 ### Envelopes